zorp-corp/sword/docs/pills.md

 changed since then.

-We first cover how to run `rust/ares/test_data/baby.pill`, then `hoon/scaffolding/azimuth-pill.hoon`, then how to run your own pill.
+We first cover how to run `rust/ares/test_data/baby.pill`, then `hoon/scaffolding/azimuth-pill.hoon`, and finally some information on how to make your own pill.

-## Step 1: Modify Vere
+## Modify Vere

 Download the Vere repo and open `/pkg/vere/lord.c`.
 Search for `u3_lord_init()`.
 In this function definition, you will find several lines that look something